March Gardening To-Do List for Growing Zones 9-11

 sunchokes

 Jerusalem artichokes / Sunchokes are beginning to bloom!
 The leaves can also be used as forage for cattle, horses, goats, and (chopped) for chickens.
+Alternatively, you can chop-and-drop them for biomass around the base of fruit trees.
 Roots can be left in the ground or harvested after the first frost.

 In the Greenhouse